Early signs of dementia | aged care options available

 Jul 25, 2023 | NAVIGATING AGED CARE

-More than 400,000 Australians live with dementia, which can affect thinking, memory, brain function and behaviour.
+Many Australians live with early signs of dementia, which can affect thinking, memory, brain function and behaviour.

 Aged care options for people with early signs of dementia